Travis CI consulting and hands-on support

 What is Travis CI?

-- Pipeline configuration stored alongside application code
+- Configuration stored with application code for repeatable pipelines

 Why use Travis CI?